 To earn the Certificate in Nonprofit Management, students must complete 15 credits.

-There are three required courses:
+There are four required courses:

 To be admitted into the Certificate Program, if a student is not already enrolled in the MPA Program, applicants must meet the following criteria:

 For prospective students who do not hold or are not currently enrolled in a master’s degree program: